 Repeated use over days to weeks induces considerable tolerance to the behavioral and psychological effects of cannabis.
 Several studies have noted partial tolerance to its effect on mood, memory, motor coordination, sleep, brain wave activity, blood pressure, temperature, and nausea.
 The rate of tolerance depends on the dose and frequency of administration.
 The casual cannabis user experiences more impairment in cognitive and psychomotor function to a particular acute dose than heavier, chronic users.
 The desired recreational high from cannabis also diminishes with use, prompting many users to escalate the dose.

 Pharmacologically, chronic use results in the downregulation of the CB1 receptor in several regions of the rat brain.
 No correlations have been made in human physiology.

 Acute cannabis toxicity results in the following:

 Decreased muscle strength

 Slowed reaction time

 Chronic users may experience paranoia, panic disorder, fear, or dysphoria.
 Transient psychotic episodes may also occur with cannabis use.
-Of great clinical significance, ventricular tachycardia has also been associated with use of this drug.
+These psychiatric effects may be less likely to occur with strains that contain higher concentrations of CBD.

 Dependence and withdrawal